HIPAA Notice of Privacy Practices

 We may use and disclose medical information to tell you about health benefits or services.
 For example, a new diabetes program that we offer.

 HealthNet may use your medical information’s to contact you in an effort to raise money for its operations.
-It may give medical information to a foundation related to HealthNet so that it may raise money to support HealthNet; you may request, in writing, not to be contacted for this purpose.
+It may give medical information to a foundation related to HealthNet so that it may raise money to support HealthNet.
+You may contact HealthNet’s Privacy Officer and request, in writing or by phone, not be contacted for this purpose.

 INDIVIDUALS INVOLVED IN YOUR CARE OR PAYMENT FOR YOUR CARE

 If it is ok with you, we will share your health information with a family member or close friend that is involved in your care.
 If you are unable to agree or to object to sharing this information, we may use our judgment to disclose this information if it is in your best interest.
+HealthNet may disclose medical information to notify or assist in notifying a family member or personal representative (or any other person who is responsible for our care) of your location, general condition, or death.
 We may use or disclose your health information to help in disaster relief efforts.

 THE FOLLOWING AREAS ARE REQUIRED OR ALLOWED BY LAW